actusfrf/actus-docker-networks/README.md

          *    actus-rshiny-demo:b03
          *    mongodb

-#### Experiment with the actus-rshiny-demo to see how ACTUS can simulate contract cashflows
+### Experiment by using the actus-rshiny-demo to see how ACTUS can simulate contract cashflows
 After bringing up the the quickstart network you can use the actus Rshiny demonstration to see how an ACTUS service can simulate the future cashflows of a single ACTUS contract or a portfolio of ACTUS contracts under different interest rate risk scenarios.